Netigate Design Editor

-Color: Edit background color for the selected element.
-By clicking in the color box you can choose color from our color picker or manually type hex code in the text box.
-If you want a transparent background click the blue cross icon.
-To the right you can set opacity pattern for the selected element.
-There are three default options of black to choose from.
+Colour: Edit background colour for the selected element.
+By clicking in the colour box you can choose a colour from our colour picker or manually type hex code in the text box.
+If you want a transparent background, click the blue cross icon.
+To the right, you can set opacity pattern for the selected element.
+There are three default options for black to choose from.

-Under the Properties tab you find different possible properties settings:
+Under the Properties tab you find different possible property settings:

 Height – Edit the height of the selected element.
-Drag the indicator to make the height smaller or bigger.
-To the right you can maximize or auto adjust the height for that element.
+Drag the indicator to in- or decrease the height.
+To the right you can maximise or auto-adjust the height for that element.

 Width – Edit the width of the selected element.
-Drag the indicator to make the width smaller or bigger.
-To the right you can maximize or auto adjust the width for that element.
+Drag the indicator to in- or decrease the width.
+To the right you can maximise or auto-adjust the width for that element.

 Margin – Edit the margin for the selected element.
 Drag the indicator to make the margin smaller or bigger.
-If you are unfamiliar with how margins work you can use the button to the right to center the selected element.
+If you are unfamiliar with how margins work, you can use the button to the right to centre the selected element.

 Padding – Edit the padding for the selected element.
 Drag the indicator to make the padding smaller or bigger.

-Color – Edit color for your selected elements borders.
-By clicking in the color box you can choose color or add a hex code in the text box.
+Colour – Edit the colour for your selected element’s borders.
+By clicking in the colour box you can choose a colour or add a hex code in the text box.

 Radius – Edit the radius (rounded corners) of the selected borders.
-Drag the indicator to make the radius (rounded corners) smaller or bigger.
+Drag the indicator to make the radius smaller or bigger.

-Under the Advanced tab you who are familiar with CSS (Cascade Style Sheets) can type in your own styles easy and see your changes as you submit them.
+Under the Advanced tab you who are familiar with CSS (Cascade Style Sheets) can easily type in your own styles and see your changes as you submit them.

-If you prefer CSS by plain text format you can open the text-editor to view all current CSS and edit it (changes won’t happen until you save).
+If you prefer CSS by plain text format you can open the text-editor to view all current CSS and edit them (changes won’t happen until you click Save).